 In need of a testing partner?
 Abstracta is one of the most trusted companies in software quality engineering.
 Learn more about our solutions, and contact us to discuss how we can help you grow your business.

 Alejandro Aires is a young Uruguayan who one day discovered his passion for software testing.
-He started as a functional tester and then decided to turn to performance testing.
-Today we tell you all about his journey, with answers for anybody who is starting their…
+He started as a functional tester and then decided to turn from functional testing to performance testing services.
+Today we tell you all about his journey, with answers for anybody…